I-805 South Project Frequently Asked Questions

 4. How much will the entire I-805 South Project cost and where does the money come from?

-The anticipated cost of the project is approximately $1.3 billion.
-The funding will come from federal, state and local programs, including TransNet, a half-cent sales tax approved by San Diego County voters in 2004 to pay for transportation projects.
+The anticipated cost of the project is approximately $1.1 billion.
+The funding will come from federal, state and local programs, including TransNet, the regional half-cent sales tax for transportation administered by SANDAG.

 5. When will construction start and when will all the improvements be completed?